sirgallo/mari/Readme.md

   if putErr != nil { panic(putErr.Error()) }

   // get a value in mari
-  fetched, getErr := mariInst.Get(key)
-  if getErr != nil { panic(getErr.Error()) }
+  // if transform is nil, kvPair is returned as is fetched, getErr := mariInst.Get(key, nil) if getErr != nil { panic(getErr.Error()) }

   // get a range of key-value pairs from a minimum version
-  // if minimum version is nil, version is set to the earliest version rangekvPairs, rangeErr := mariInst.Range([]("hello"), []("world"), nil) if rangeErr != nil { panic(rangeErr.Error()) }
+  // if opts is nil, version is set to the earliest version and transform will not be used rangekvPairs, rangeErr := mariInst.Range([]("hello"), []("world"), nil) if rangeErr != nil { panic(rangeErr.Error()) }

   // get a set of ordered iterated key value pairs from a start key to the total result size
-  // if minimum version is nil, version is set to the earliest version iteratedkvPairs, iterErr := mariInst.Iterate([]("hello"), 10000, nil) if iterErr != nil { panic(iterErr.Error()) }
+  // if opts is nil, version is set to the earliest version and transform will not be used iteratedkvPairs, iterErr := mariInst.Iterate([]("hello"), 10000, nil) if iterErr != nil { panic(iterErr.Error()) }

+  // create a transformer to process results before being returned transform := func(kvPair *mari.KeyValuePair) *mari.KeyValuePair {
+    newValue := kvPair.Value + kvPair.Value
+    kvPair.Value = newValue

+    return kvPair
+  }

+  // opts for range + iteration functions
+  // can also contain MinVersion for the minimum version opts := *mari.MariRangeOpts{
+    Transform: transform
+  }

+  // get a transformed key-value in mari transformedFetched, getTransformedErr := mariInst.Get(key, transform) if getErr != nil { panic(getErr.Error()) }

+  // get a range of key value pairs with transformed values transformedRangePairs, transformedRangeErr := mariInst.Range([]("hello"), []("world"), opts) if rangeErr != nil { panic(rangeErr.Error()) }

+  // get a set of ordered iterated key value pairs with transformed values transformedIterPairs, transformedIterErr := mariInst.Iterate([]("hello"), 50000, opts) if iterErr != nil { panic(iterErr.Error()) }

   // delete a value in mari